RunsOn CLI

 Flags:

-: Output format: long (default) or short--include strings
+-f, --format string Output format: long (default) or short (default "long")

-: Include additional log types: ‘run’ (all logs from entire run), ‘console’ (EC2 instance console logs)--no-color
+--include strings Include additional log types: 'run' (all logs from entire run), 'console' (EC2 instance console logs)

 roc interrupt